marianosimone/humble-bundle-cataloger/README.md

 ## How To Use

 - Install requirements with `pip install -r requirements.txt`
+- If you are planning on contributing, run `pre-commit install`
 - Go to your humble bundle library: https://humblebundle.com/home/library
 - Use your browser's Dev tools to inspect the network traffic, and find the one that is something like `https://www.humblebundle.com/api/v1/orders?all_tpkds=true`
 - Take the response, and save it as `humble_catalog.json`